Mbua304/kali-linux-virtual-box/README.md

 In this guide, I’ll walk you through the process of downloading and installing Kali Linux on VirtualBox.
 Kali Linux is a powerful penetration testing platform, and setting it up virtually allows you to practice ethical hacking and cybersecurity safely.
 Let’s get started with the step-by-step instructions!

 <h2>Step 1: Download Kali Linux ISO</h2>
-Click here to Visit the Official Kali and download the latest version of Kali Linux ISO suitable for your system (32-bit or 64-bit).
+<a href="https://www.kali.org/get-kali/#kali-installer-images">Click here</a> to Visit the Official Kali and download the latest version of Kali Linux ISO suitable for your system (32-bit or 64-bit).
 Generally, you'll want the 64-bit version if your system supports.